 The longer the macro, the easier it is to get sharply focus photographs without being right on top of this subject.
 The longer they get, the heavier they are.
 Anything at the 100 mm to the 200-millimeter range should prove satisfactory.

-Extensive equipment isn’t require to observe butterflies.
+Extensive equipment isn’t required to observe butterflies.
 But a journal and a great pair of binoculars will help make sure you see and capture the gorgeous insects you find.
 Some individuals also use distinctive nets so that they can carefully catch a butterfly for closer viewing.
 After taking a good look at the obscure colors and designs of this insect, it is possible to set it free to fly off.

 Etiquette and Ethics